theriex/itsip/README.md

 out what you did isn't going to work well for building the playlists you want.
 You also don't want a lot of categories since you will have to consider each category for every track, and consider the categories again when you are generating a playlist.
-The categories have been refined over years of use, but if they do not reflect your needs then you can edit the settings and redefine them.
+The default categories have been refined by me over years of use, but if they do not reflect your needs then you can edit the settings and redefine them.

 The frequency and situational codes are saved in a bracket expression prepended to the comments for the track.